Capital Project & Referendum

 • Upgrade the bus garage underground fuel storage tanks

-How will the project be funded?
+How is the project be funded?

 In order to minimize the impact on taxpayers, the program will be paid for with multiple sources of funding: